leonardshearer/a99-izar/README.md

 ## How to Run

 To run simply download or pull the files then run npm install and the npm test.
 You can then open  up the localhost:5555 on your browser.
 Then you should see the login page where you can regiester and login.
-Once you login you shoulld be able to see the homepage.
+Once you login you should be able to see the homepage.

+## Instructions
+0.Download files and run them
+1.Register or Login
+2.Once on the homepage, use the dropdown to click on a state 3.Click the submit button
+4.The graph should be visible for the given state now.
+Use the buttons on the top right of the graph to change the way you view it.
+5.You can logout, update your account, or delete your account on the righthand side of the page.